huggingface/huggingface_hub/docs/source/en/guides/download.md

 ## Download from the CLI

-You can also download files from the Hub directly from your terminal using the `huggingface-cli download` command.
+You can use the `huggingface-cli download` command from the terminal to directly download files from the Hub.
 Internally, it uses the same [`hf_hub_download`] and [`snapshot_download`] helpers described above and prints the returned path to the terminal: